 Most people CAN’T actually get into ketosis.

 You see, there’s a wrong and right way to do it.
 Atkins didn’t really get it right.
 And the Paleo diets don’t actually get it right either.
 Why?
 A Paleo diet ISN’T ketogenic.
 Paleo diets rely heavily on animal proteins, but those proteins are converted into sugar through gluconeogenesis.
+We should be eating the right vegetables high in protein.

 It’s just not protein you should be relying on…